hdetering/discomark/README.md

 git clone https://github.com/hdetering/discomark.git
 ```

-To make the required programs available please set the following environment variables (replace `/path/to/discomark` with the location to which you downloaded the program and change `linux` to `mac` if you're on a Mac):
+the `PYTHONPATH` environment variable must be set to make the PriFiPy package visible.
+Optionally, if you cannot install the programs (BLAST+, MAFFT, TrimAl) on your system you can use the binaries by adding the appropriate binary folder (`linux` or `mac`) to your `PATH` environment variable.
+Here's how you set the variables (replace `/path/to/discomark` with the location to which you downloaded the program and change `linux` to `mac` if you're on a Mac):
 ```
 export PYTHONPATH=/path/to/discomark/util/
 export PATH=/path/to/discomark/bin/linux:$PATH